LLNL/sundials/doc/shared/RecentChanges.rst

 across compilers and compiler versions.
 As such, users are encouraged to override this value with the architecture for their system.

-Added low storage Runge--Kutta module, :ref:`LSRKStep <ARKODE.Usage.LSRKStep>`, to ARKODE.
+Added a time-stepping module to ARKODE for low storage Runge--Kutta methods, :ref:`LSRKStep <ARKODE.Usage.LSRKStep>`.
+This currently supports five explicit low-storage
+methods: the second-order Runge--Kutta--Chebyshev and Runge--Kutta--Legendre methods, and the second- through fourth-order optimal strong stability preserving Runge--Kutta methods.
+All methods include embeddings for temporal adaptivity.

 The Trilinos Tpetra NVector interface has been updated to utilize CMake imported targets added in Trilinos 14 to improve support for different Kokkos